alienlebarge/alienlebarge.github.com/_posts/2014-11-07-css-lessons-learned-the-hard-way.md

 [Zoe Micley Gillenwater](https://twitter.com/zomigi) talk about CSS and experimenting things to improve our knowledge.

-More experiment means more success (but more fail too).
+More experiments mean more success (but more fail too).
 Do not hesitate to share your mistakes and success.
 You will not be seen as a noob.
-99% of people on earth do not not know what CSS is.
+99% of people on earth do not know what CSS is.

 <figure>
   <img src="https://farm6.staticflickr.com/5611/15526026529_71888bae72_c.jpg" alt="CSS Lessons Learned the Hard Way sketchnote">